The Will of GOD will not lead you to where the Grace of GOD cannot keep you!

 Where was Your God September 11th 2001

 "Where is your God today?"

-I had a very dear friend question my faith in God right after the
+I had a very dear friend question my faith in God right after the terrorist

+attack on America.
 Her question was simply put, "Where is your God

 She was very hurt, as all Americans were, so I tried not to react